What Is Cocaine?

 - Increased appetite, or a return of appetite which was absent during usage

-- Disturbances in motor activity such as unconscious twitching, disturbed reflexes
+- Disturbances in motor activity such as unconscious twitching, disturbed reflexes, and difficulty controlling movement

 Psychological Withdrawal Symptoms

-- Increased cravings to return to cocaine use
+- Cocaine cravings and an increased desire to return to cocaine misuse

 - Increased anger, irritability, irascibility, aggression

 - Reduced focus, concentration, or cognitive ability, depending on duration and level of cocaine intake over time.